Frustration Vs. Anger: What’s the Difference?

 Frequently Asked Questions (FAQs)

-Is anger the same as frustration?
+Is frustration the same as being angry?

-Is frustrated and mad the same thing?
+Is mad and irritated the same thing?

 Conclusion